 BeADonor Month occurs every April across Ontario.
 It can be a rewarding way to give back to your community.
 If you have a social media account, you can share our posts to help raise awareness about organ and tissue donation and transplantation.

-This BeADonor Month, help us spread the word about the importance of registering to become an organ and tissue donor!
-Download our three NEW graphics below and share them via your social media accounts throughout April.
+This BeADonor Month, help us spread the word about the importance of registering to become an organ and tissue donor.
+Download our graphics below and share them via your social media accounts throughout April.
 Need help with messaging?
 Download our social media graphic and messaging document.
+Want to see your city or town formally recognize BeADonor Month?
+You can download our Proclamation templates (English and French), fill it in and submit.
 Below the social media graphics, you will also find a digital screen for hospitals and an MS Teams/Zoom background.

 Make sure you're following us on Facebook, Twitter, Instagram, and LinkedIn.